Scientific Misconduct Overview

 - Falsification is manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record.

-Auburn University's Policy on Scientific Misconduct was developed to effect compliance with the requirements of the Public Health Service Final Rule on "Responsibilities of Awardees and Applicant Institutions for Dealing With and Reporting Possible Misconduct in Science" (42 CFR Part 50).
-Allegations of scientific misconduct made against any faculty, staff, or student of the University involved in research or research training, application for support of research or research training, or related research activities shall be handled according to the policies and procedures included in Auburn's policy statement on Scientific Misconduct.
+Auburn University's Policy on Research Misconduct was developed to effect compliance with federal regulations for handling allegations of research misconduct and managing research misconduct proceedings.
+Allegations of research misconduct made against any faculty, staff, or student of the University involved in research or research training, application for support of research or research training, or related research activities shall be handled according to the policies and procedures included in Auburn's policy statement on Research Misconduct.
 This policy and the associated procedures apply to sponsored and non-sponsored research.

 Milly Tye